pigmonkey/spark/README.md

 taking the place of any [post-installation][3]), but due to Ansible's idempotent nature it may also be run on top of an already configured machine.

-Spark assumes it will be run on a laptop -- specifically, a ThinkPad -- and performs some configuration based on this assumption.
-This behaviour may be changed by removing the `laptop` and/or `thinkpad` role from the playbook, as appropriate.
+Spark assumes it will be run on a laptop and performs some configuration based on this assumption.
+This behaviour may be changed by removing the `laptop` role from the playbook or by skipping the `laptop` tag.

+If Spark is run on either a ThinkPad or a MacBook, it will detect this and execute platform-specific tasks.

 ## Running